statsmodels/statsmodels/scikits/statsmodels/docs/source/dev/git_notes.rst

 working with git.
 I would also add **never use rebase on work that has already been published**.
 If another developer is using your work, don't rebase!!

+As for merging, **never merge from trunk into your feature branch**.
+You will, however, want to check that your work will merge cleanly into trunk.
+This will help out the reviewers.
+You can do this in your local repository by merging your work into your master (or any branch that tracks remote master) and :ref:`run-tests`.

 Deleting Branches
 ^^^^^^^^^^^^^^^^^